Ficool

 Chapter 8 - Lively Evening 3

-At the manor, children around my age were running around, enjoying the event with their parents and guardians.
+At the manor, children around Lucian's age were running around, enjoying the event with their parents and guardians.

 The atmosphere was lively.
 One area was set up for shows and games, and tables were filled with food for the younger guests.
 For the adults, a well-stocked bar gave them space to talk while keeping an eye on their children.

-Everyone seemed to be having a wonderful time, especially my sister, who was happily eating and laughing with the other children, while I stood beside my mother, assisting her as she greeted the guests.
+Everyone seemed to be having a wonderful time, especially his sister, who was happily eating and laughing with the other children, while Lucian stood beside his mother, assisting her as she greeted the guests.

 Mr. George Goldhart arrived with his wife and their daughter, Mary.
 All three were dressed in formal, elegant attire.
-They waved warmly as they approached us, their smiles bright.
+They waved warmly as they approached, their smiles bright.

-"Congratulations, Lucian," Mr. George and his wife said together, their tone genuinely warm.
+"Congratulations, Lucian.
+May the Mighty Sovereign be with you on your journey," Mr. George and his wife said together, their tone genuinely warm.

 Mary peeked out from behind her father and lifted her hand in a small wave.
 "Happy birthday, Lucian," she said shyly.

-Mother then turned to me.
+Mother then turned to him.
 "Go play with the other children.
 I will handle the guests."

-"But I also like greeting them," I said with a small smile, using it as an excuse to stay by her side.
+"But I also like greeting them," he said with a small smile, using it as an excuse to stay by her side.

-Most of the guests were merchants from Linberg, well acquainted with my family, along with a few nobles who had traveled the difficult mountain roads to attend.
-I tried to memorize as many faces and names as I could.
+Most of the guests were merchants from Linberg, well acquainted with his family, along with a few nobles who had traveled the difficult mountain roads to attend.
+He tried to memorize as many faces and names as he could.

-Suddenly, a servant near the door hurried forward and stood stiffly as he called out in a loud, nervous voice, "The Duke of the East, Lukas Von Lockewood, has arrived!"
+Suddenly, a servant near the door hurried forward and stood stiffly as he called out in a loud, nervous voice, "The Duke of the South, Lukas Von Lockewood, has arrived!"

 The room fell silent.
 The announcement startled the guests.
 Many rushed toward the entrance and prepared to greet the duke.

 "Uncle?"
-I murmured, glancing at Mother.
+Lucian murmured, glancing at Mother.
 She looked surprised but pleased.

-Through the doorway stepped a man who bore a striking resemblance to my father, though he was noticeably taller and broader.
+Through the doorway stepped a man who bore a striking resemblance to his father, though he was noticeably taller and broader.
 His presence made the air feel heavier.
 His sharp eyes swept over the room, and his aura alone was enough to make the crowd uneasy.
-A boy around my age followed a step behind him.
+A boy around Lucian's age followed a step behind him.

-"We greet the Duke," the guests said in unison, bowing.
+"We greet Duke Lukas," the guests said in unison, bowing.

 Mother stepped forward and bowed respectfully.
 "Welcome, Duke Lukas.
 Thank you for visiting our estate."